How Do Collagen Injections Work?

-Before getting a collagen injection, you should expect to receive a small injection of local anesthesia to numb the area being treated.
+Before getting a collagen injection, you may receive a small injection of local anesthesia to numb the area being treated.
 There is a possibility of slight bruising, and you may experience puffiness, redness, and tenderness around the treated site.

 It's important to discuss with your doctor exactly what you can expect from each treatment.
-Together, you can prioritize which facial areas you wish to be treated and discuss how many treatments you may need and the estimated cost.
-It's important to know that one treatment may not remove every line on your face.
+Together, you can prioritize which facial areas you wish to have treated and discuss how many treatments you may need and the estimated cost.
+It's important to know that one treatment probably will not remove every line on your face.

-Depending on the substance injected, you may need continued treatments to maintain the smoothing effect.
+Depending on the substance injected, you will need continued treatments to maintain the smoothing effect.

 How Many Collagen or Filler Injections Will I Need?

 That depends on which product you use.
 Just like natural collagen, collagen replacements begin to lose form and will eventually wear down.
 Treatment may require collagen injections two to four times a year to maintain the smoothing effects.

 How Do I Find out if Injectable Fillers Are Right for Me?